Khouuuuba/PrimisProtocoldepostit/README.md

 function stake(uint256 amount) external

-  - Description: Allows users to stake END tokens and receive sEnd tokens as a result.
+  - Description: Allows users to stake PRM tokens and receive sPrm tokens as a result.
   - Parameters:
-    - amount: The amount of END tokens to stake.
+    - amount: The amount of PRM tokens to stake.

    function withdraw(uint256 amount) external

-  - Description: Allows users to withdraw their staked END tokens along with rewards in sEnd tokens.
+  - Description: Allows users to withdraw their staked PRM tokens along with rewards in sPrm tokens.
   - Parameters:
-    - amount: The amount of END tokens to withdraw.
+    - amount: The amount of PRM tokens to withdraw.